WEDDING PHOTOGRAPHY FAQ’s

 How do I prepare and make the best of my wedding photos?

 Book me and I’ll give you some of my secrets.
-I will say there’s much more involved in making a good photograph than having a good expensive camera.
+I will say there’s way more involved in making a good photograph than having an expensive camera.
 Many couples tell me they are not photogenic, and don’t know how to pose or act around the camera, but then they end up featured in a magazine or on a front cover.
 I’ll take care of you.

 When do we schedule our Adventure session or Engagement session?